Understanding Bitcoin’s four-year cycle

 Fear and greed

-All investors are at risk of feeling fear and greed when investing, although these feelings can be exacerbated by the significant returns made by some bitcoin investors during the post-halving price surge.
+All investors are at risk of feeling fear and greed when investing.
+However, these feelings can be made more intense by the significant returns from some Bitcoin investors during the post-halving price surge.
+When this happens, it’s called FOMO

 In addition, when upward trends reverse, criticisms surrounding the viability and longevity of the crypto sector resurface, which can cause increased selling pressure.